 This content has been automatically translated from Ukrainian.

-Punctuation in the English language is an important component of written communication, as it helps to structure the text, makes it clearer, and helps to avoid ambiguities.
-Below are the main rules and examples of the use of various punctuation marks in the English language.
+Punctuation in English is an important component of written communication, as it helps structure the text, makes it clearer, and helps avoid ambiguities.
+Below are the main rules and examples of using various punctuation marks in English.

 Main punctuation marks and their usage